Cosmetic Surgery Case Studies: An SEO Analysis

 Each month, we compared the keywords in Google Search Console with each page to look for improvements.
 We used TF-IDF data comparing not just locally, but with other locations to look for keyword breadth improvements, and have since moved on to optimise content using Clearscope (conversion data from Ads had been used from the start to inform the main keywords to target).

-Local SEO / Google Maps Listings
+Local SEO / Google Maps Listings for Cosmetic Surgery

-Two other pages were then optimised for other locations in Ireland and they were added to GMB.
+Two other pages were then optimised for other locations in Ireland, and they were added to GMB.

 Each now ranks in the local map results, jumping between spots 1 and 3, depending on search location using the same city modifier keyword.

 It would have been great to stop at this point and see some great increases over the year.
-But we had hardly started and along came Medic.
+But we had hardly started, and along came Medic.

 Google’s Medic Update

 I have been running my own websites and optimising client websites since 2006.
-I have learned not to panic when an algorithm update hits – having a day at the beach is less harmful than panic about websites.
+I have learned not to panic when an algorithm update hits – having a day at the beach is less harmful than panicking about websites.

 The first update in August reversed some of the growth for this client, though we were still up.
 I spent August examining websites that had not been affected and reading the many opinions being blogged.